 5. The progress dialog box will appear displaying the current processing status.
 To cancel processing click Cancel button.

-Note: Points from the dense cloud can be removed with the help of selection tools and Delete/Crop instruments located on the Toolbar.
+Points from the point cloud can be removed with the help of selection tools and Delete/Crop instruments located on the Toolbar.

 1. Select Build Mesh command from the Workflow menu.
 Set the following recommended values for the parameters in the Build Mesh dialog: